italia/ckan-it/README.md

 WARNING: note that initial organizations and sources are loaded once from `ckan/data/init/` folder, if `orgs/` and `sources/` are empty next steps will fail.
 You can use the GUI to manually add new organizations and sources and then skip to the second step.

-1. Identify the name of the CKAN Container and run the following command: `containerid=$(docker ps | grep dati-ckan-docker_ckan | awk '{print $11}') && docker exec -it $containerid /ckan-harvest-init.sh` where in `$containerid` there is the name of the container as per `docker ps` command output
+#1.
+Identify the name of the CKAN Container and run the following command: `containerid=$(docker ps | grep dati-ckan-docker_ckan | awk '{print $11}') && docker exec -it $containerid /ckan-harvest-init.sh` where in `$containerid` there is the name of the container as per `docker ps` command output
-2. Browse to [http://localhost:5000/harvest](http://localhost:5000/harvest) to check all imported sources
+1. Browse to [http://localhost:5000/harvest](http://localhost:5000/harvest) to check all available sources or add new sources
-3. Identify the name of the CKAN Container and run the following command: `containerid=$(docker ps | grep dati-ckan-docker_ckan | awk '{print $11}') && docker exec -it $containerid /periodic-harvest-run.sh && docker exec -it $containerid /periodic-harvester-joball.sh` where in `$containerid` there is the name of the container as per `docker ps` command output
+2. Identify the name of the CKAN Container and run the following command: `containerid=$(docker ps | grep dati-ckan-docker_ckan | awk '{print $11}') && docker exec -it $containerid /periodic-harvest-run.sh && docker exec -it $containerid /periodic-harvester-joball.sh` where in `$containerid` there is the name of the container as per `docker ps` command output

 You can see logs during harvesting import with following command: `docker logs ckan -f`.